 Each one had a satisfying weight.
 They felt good in my palm.
 It was gratifying to discover that something so ornate was also so solid and heavy.

 These four keys seem begging to be written.

 A young boy races up a flight of wooden stairs, the first key clutched in his fist.

 A mother in a quiet lake house has the second; she’s hidden hers in plain sight, tied it up into a homemade wind chime.
 It tinkles and clinks in the breeze, hung where she can watch it through her kitchen window.

 I think the third key hangs on a fat gold chain.
 It’s around the hairy neck of a squat, potbellied South American man.
 He’s bought out all the rooms in a boutique hotel in Aguas Calientes, a charming village in the mountains.
 The staff only see him once a day, on his way back and forth to the hot springs, dressed in nothing but flip flops and a blue bath robe.

-The fourth key, for certain, dangles on the belt of a young priest.
-It’s strung onto the braided maroon cord around his waist.
-As he locks his chapel for the night, the cord’s tassels bounce against his black robes.
+The fourth key is strung onto the braided maroon belt tied around a young priest’s waist.
+As he locks his chapel for the night, the belt’s tassels bounce against his black robes.